Thank you for prayerfully considering serving as a leader in abbey west!

 The Worship Coordinator for SHOUT will assist the campus pastor and Director of Contemporary Worship Arts in the implementation of a Worship Arts strategy within the Thursday evening SHOUT worship setting.
 Under the oversight of the campus pastor he/she will provide leadership in the planning and execution of a student led worship experience that is consistent with the Christian faith and Lutheran Confessions.
 The Coordinator supports the execution of the worship plan through weekly administrative duties, musical preparation, creative communication, and the organization/supervision of all CUI people serving on our SHOUT ministry teams.
 Leadership and/or participation within all Worship Coordinator planning team meetings, ongoing oversight of all volunteer team responsibilities, team devotions/prayer, and set-up of any rehearsal and worship space is routine.

-Leads in the implementation of a Worship Arts strategy within our weekly Sunday evening worship setting.
-Supports the execution of a Sunday evening worship plan through weekly administrative duties, musical preparation, creative communication, and the organization/supervision of all CUI people serving on our Sunday evening worship ministry teams.
+Leads in the implementation of a Worship Arts strategy within our weekly evening worship setting (currently each Sunday at 6:30pm, but subject to change).
+Supports the execution of an evening worship plan through weekly administrative duties, musical preparation, creative communication, and the organization/supervision of all CUI people serving on our CU Source worship ministry teams.
 Leadership and/or participation within all Worship Coordinator planning team meetings, ongoing oversight of all volunteer team responsibilities, team devotions/prayer, and set-up of any rehearsal and worship space is routine.

 - Tech.
 Ministry Coordinator